flomesh-io/osm-edge-docs/content/en/docs/demos/outbound_ip_exclusion.md

     command terminated with exit code 7
     ```

-    The failure above is expected because by default outbound traffic is redirected via the Envoy proxy sidecar running on the `curl` client's pod, and the proxy subjects this traffic to service mesh policies which does not allow this traffic.
+    The failure above is expected because by default outbound traffic is redirected via the Pipy proxy sidecar running on the `curl` client's pod, and the proxy subjects this traffic to service mesh policies which does not allow this traffic.

-1. Program OSM to exclude the IP range `54.91.118.50/32` IP range
+1. Program osm-edge to exclude the IP range `54.91.118.50/32` IP range
     ```bash
     kubectl patch meshconfig osm-mesh-config -n "$osm_namespace" -p '{"spec":{"traffic":{"outboundIPRangeExclusionList":["54.91.118.50/32"]}}}'  --type=merge
     ```